 Four days earlier, within sight of the square and at the famous Blue Church, Laco Bielik had married Alica Mala.
 Both were journalists at the popular youth daily newspaper, Smena.
 Laco, with his think black hair and sideburns and Alica with her blond good looks were nicknamed “Tom Jones and Brigitte Bardot” by friends.
 Life in Bratislava was improving–a more liberal government was lessening censorship, allowing more and more privileges.
-Pictures of their wedding showed a laughing young couple – smiling and carefree.
+Pictures of their wedding showed a young couple, laughing and carefree.
 Trying to calm his wife and lighten an increasingly concerned mood, Ladislav joked, “Don’t worry, this will make us famous.
-The whole Warsaw pact came to congratulate us for our marriage”.
+The whole Warsaw pact came to congratulate us for our marriage.”

 Consequently, the situation for Bielik in Bratislava was grave.
 Ladislav was bullied, pressured to give the police the negatives.
 Time passed, but annually the police tormented Bielik; “Where is the photo, where are the negatives?”.
-Ladislav Bielik was blacklisted–unable to work in a country where work is mandatory.
-He pleaded with the local authorities to allow him to regain his livelihood, support his wife and two sons.
+Ladislav Bielik was blacklisted–unable to work in a country where work was mandatory.
+He pleaded with the local authorities to allow him to regain his livelihood in order to support his wife and two sons.
 Ironically, outside of Bratislava, the photo was attributed to Peter Lutz, other names, or to no one at all.
-Locally, it was known to be the works of Bielik and the consequences of this knowledge were destroying his life, shackling his career.
+Inside Bratislava, it was known to be the works of Bielik, and the consequences of this knowledge were shackling his career and destroying his life.

 Note: The photograph is included in my blog with approval from Peter Bielik.
 Many thanks to Peter for the time he spent with me to get the facts in this blog correct.
 He controls approval of all usage of this photograph.